AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/07-MatrixLibrary/07-MatrixLibrary.markdown

 		yourself
 ```

-The method `initializeHandle:rows:columns:` initializes a matrix with an handle and a particular shape:
+The method `initializeHandle:rows:columns:` initializes a matrix with a handle and a particular shape:

 ```Smalltalk
 MMatrix>>initializeHandle: aHandle rows: numRows columns: numColumns